oktadev/okta-blog/_source/_posts/2022-10-12-oktane-for-developers.md

+﻿---
-﻿layout: blog_post
+layout: blog_post
 title: "Hello Developers, Time to Get Your Oktane On"
 author: havi-hoffman
 by: advocate
 communities: []
 description: "Oktane 2022 happens in San Francisco from November 8-10 and we'd love to meet you there at the Developer Hub.
 We've designed presentations and workshops with developers in mind."
 tags: [announcement, conference]
 tweets:
 - ""
-- ""
-- ""
-image:
+image: blog/oktane-for-developers/social.jpg
 type: awareness
-—
+---

 There are plenty of great reasons for developers to join us in San Francisco next month for Oktane 22, November 8-10, 2022.
 We're back together live and in person—celebrating our 10th annual identity event—and we've built a developer experience at the conference with folks like you in mind.